Schematic Circuit Diagram Make/Modify a Component in Proteus (2D Graphics) proteus simulation

 Modifying the view of a Relay

-Let’s begin with a simple component, the Relay.
-In this example, the shape and the orientation of the component are modified.
-A basic relay contains a coil and an SPDT switch.
-Now, the position of the coil and the switch are modified in this example.
-The expected view is shown below and the below procedure explains how to transform from the actual view to the expected view.
+We’ll start with a basic component, the Relay.
+In this instance, both the shape and orientation of the component are altered.
+Typically, a basic relay comprises a coil and an SPDT switch.
+However, in this example, we are adjusting the positions of the coil and the switch.
+The desired view is depicted below, and the following steps outline how to transition from the current view to the desired configuration.

 Step1: Select the component from the pick devices tab.